(Lev. 26:14) “But if you will not listen to me and carry out all these commands”

 Most people would say Saint Paul.
 But looking in my NIV, the New Testament is around 286 pages long.
 Paul wrote 57 pages of these but Luke wrote 72 pages.

-Doctor Luke, the only Gentile writer, compiled the largest chunk of the New Testament (the Gospel bearing his name and the Book of Acts) having carried out meticulous research using eye-witness accounts (v.1).
+Doctor Luke, the only Gentile writer, compiled the largest chunk of the New Testament (the Gospel bearing his name and the Book of Acts) having carried out meticulous research using eye-witness accounts (Luke 1:1).

 The first puzzle in this passage is who is the mysterious ‘Theophilus’ that Paul is writing this account for.
 There are plenty of theories: maybe he was the High Priest, perhaps he was a lawyer or a historian?

-In verse 5, Luke stresses what a respectable family John the Baptist comes from.
+Luke stressed what a respectable family John the Baptist comes from (Luke 1:5).
 Not only was his father a priest but his mother was also descended from the first High Priest, Aaron brother of Moses.